To make the decision to undertake an orthopaedic procedure may be difficult, but unfortunately sometimes this cannot be avoided.

 As is common practice in the UK, only additional operations and treatments that are necessary due to complications following a mistake by a surgeon, are covered by the basic insurance.

 Due to the increasing problems with widespread growing need and lack of resources within the NHS in the UK, many patients with orthopaedic joint pain are having to wait lengthy periods for treatment and/or surgery.
 Unfortunately many have to wait several months even years.
 So, because of this, many patients are now thinking about and are having orthopaedic surgery abroad.
 Some patients may be wary and a little dubious, there have been reports of disreputable clinics, however our clinic has an excellent reputation within the Baltic States and Europe.
 The number of patients receiving consultations and having orthopaedic surgery with us is increasing.
-Testaments from former patients show that they are completely satisified not only with their orthopaedic surgery, but also with the care and committment given by their surgeons and the medical team.
+Testaments from former patients show that they are completely satisfied not only with their orthopaedic surgery, but also with the care and commitment given by their surgeons and the medical team.
 Caring for our patients and their mental wellbeing is just as important as the surgery itself, continuing to improve our service by patient feedback is paramount.

 We are at your service, contact us now!